-3.2 Subreflector Adjustment
+3.2.
+SUBREFLECTOR ADJUSTMENT

-After the satellite has been acquired and testing has taken place with the Spectrum Analyzer, the subreflector may need to be adjusted to maximize optimum performance of your antenna.
-The following procedures should be followed if a subreflector adjustment is required to maximize optimum performance.
+Once the satellite has been acquired, and testing has taken place with the Spectrum Analyzer, the subreflector may need to be adjusted in order to maximize optimum performance of your antenna.
+The procedures in this section should be carried out to confirm the subreflector is operating at optimum performance.

-NOTE: All INTELSAT Type Approved antennas do not require subreflector adjustment.
+NOTE: All INTELSAT type approved antennas DO NOT require subreflector adjustment.

-Before proceeding, the Azimuth and Elevation patterns should be conducted to determine any adjustments that need to be made.
-The goal is to achieve a high peak on the main lobe and even distances between the main lobe and sidelobes as shown in Figure 3-6.
+Before proceeding, Azimuth and Elevation patterns should be conducted to determine what adjustments need to be made.
+The goal is to achieve a high peak on the main lobe, and even distances between the main lobe and side lobes as shown in Figure 3-6.